zakarumych/arcana/README.md

   They are dispatched in order after flows run.
   There are two ways to handle an event.
 Subscribe and Listen.
-  - Subscribers are registered in event dispatcher as callbacks and executed immediatelly when event is pushed there.
+  - Subscribers are registered in event dispatcher as callbacks and executed immediately when event is pushed there.
     Subscribers can't access ECS so their capabilities are limited.

   - Listeners fetch events when actively polled.